 - Bicarbonate (HCO3): 21-27 mEq/L

-When a client presents with a pH that is out of the normal range you can interpret the value as either acidic or basic.
-Acidosis is observed when the pH is below the normal range < 7.35 where alkalosis or (basic blood gas) is measured as > 7.45.
+When a client presents with a pH that is out of the normal range, you can interpret the value as either acidic or basic.
+Acidosis is observed when the pH is below the normal range < 7.35 whereas alkalosis or (basic blood gas) is measured as > 7.45.

-You may recall from basic chemistry that bicarbonate (HCO3) is a basic chemical compound that serves the purpose of raising pH (decreasing acidity).
-Therefore, elevated bicarbonate readings (> 27 mEq/L) will result in an increase in pH causing alkalosis.
+You may recall from basic chemistry that bicarbonate (HCO3) is a basic chemical compound that raises pH (decreasing acidity).
+Therefore, elevated bicarbonate readings (> 27 mEq/L) will increase pH, causing alkalosis.
 In this case, you can interpret these values as metabolic alkalosis as it has nothing to do with the expiration or inhalation of CO2.
 Clients who have values < 22 mmHg may have metabolic acidosis as the concentration of bicarbonate in the blood is low, therefore lowering the blood pH and causing acidosis.

 Unfortunately, when reading blood gases, it may be necessary for practitioners to take additional considerations with respect to the bodies tendency to compensate for pH abnormalities.
 This may complicate matters as it may appear that the pH of the blood is within normal limits (e.g. between 7.35-7.45) but still indicative of potential underlying issues.

 Compensation mechanisms often make interpretation of ABGs very difficult, so it is important to keep some basic concepts in mind.
 First, clients that present with primary metabolic acidosis may have a disorder causing decreased bicarbonate.
 The body will compensate this by increasing the rate of expiration of carbon dioxide via the lungs to drive the pH of the blood up.